 Tickets went on sale in late 2019 and preparations were very well advanced, with all the songs selected and the stage design finalised.
 Then the world changed.
 The coronavirus pandemic that swept the world in early 2020 meant that holding a large public event was no longer considered safe and the organisers looked at how they might proceed.
 Unfortunately, no alternative format could be agreed and on 18 March 2020 it was announced that the ESC2020 had been cancelled.

-The Netherlands was granted the right to host the 2021 contest but no details as to the dates or venue have yet been confirmed.
-Thus ESC2020 became the Eurovision Song Contest that never was.
+Rotterdam was granted the right to host the 2021 and ESC2020 became the Eurovision Song Contest that never was.